broadinstitute/cromwell/docs/tutorials/Containers.md

   variable directly or simply use `/path/to/singularity` directly in the config.
-- We should treat worker nodes as if they do not have stable access to the internet or build access, so we will pull the container before execution of the task.
+- We should treat worker nodes as if they do not have stable access to the internet or build access, so we will pull the container before the task is submit to the cluster.
 - It's a good idea to use a Singularity cache so that same images should only have to be pulled once.
 Make sure you set the `SINGULARITY_CACHEDIR` environment variable to a location on the filesystem that is reachable by the